akuklev/algebraic-theories/README.md

 The accompanying equations for the generative rules in 3 guarantee, that every closed expression is equal to a normal one The rule 3 only allows to use equality over classifying sorts as a premise.

 6) There must be a well-ordering on generative rules and their accompanying rules, ruling out circularity in the generative rules: the validity of premises for every generative rule and expressions in its accompanying rules must be checkable without relying on the accompanying rules being defined.
-This guarantees that the accompanying rules generate a confluent rewrite system eventually factoring any expression can be factored into projection-free part and a composition of projections, and thus, equality on classifying sorts is decidable. (? relaxing to semidecidability to include ML71 ?)
+This guarantees that the accompanying rules generate a confluent rewrite system eventually factoring any expression can be factored into projection-free part and a composition of projections, and thus, equality on classifying sorts is decidable.

 ## Bidirectional example

 ```
-       f : Mor
+       f : Map
 ––––––––––––––––––––––––––
  lam(f) : Lam    apply(e)

 ```